mainsys-git/KS-MapHandlerReloaded/README.md

 You need to install .NET 4.8

-Do not delete: "KS-MapHandlerReloaded.exe.config" - there is your path included!
+Do not delete: "KS-MapHandlerReloaded.exe.config" - there is your path within!

 Report any bugs in DC: mainsys.dev